 - Central Plateau: Home to Madrid, this is a dry, sunny region that includes some of the best red wines.

 - Sangria: This very common, well-known Spanish drink is best served in a large jug so all the flavors can mix well.
-It involves chopping up fruits such as oranges and lemons and mixing it with a .
 It involves chopping up fruits such as oranges and lemons and mixing it with a bottle of red wine, some sugar, and a cinnamon stick.

-- Tinto de Verano: This drink is also known as the red wine of summer, and it is similar to sangria.
-Unlike sangria, though, tinto de verano is easier to make and contains less alcohol than sangria.
+- Tinto de Verano: This drink is also known as the "red wine of summer," and it is similar to sangria.
+Unlike sangria, though, tinto de verano is easier to make, combining red wine with lemon-lime soda, and contains less alcohol than sangria.

-- Kalimotxo: This drink combines red wine and Coca-Cola into a tasty concoction.
+- Kalimotxo: Developed in the 1970s, this drink (also called calimocho) combines red wine and Coca-Cola into a tasty concoction.
+Hailing from the Basque region, it has developed quite a following.